What is decreasing term life insurance?

 • For example, the coverage amount might correspond with a personal loan or mortgage payment schedule.

-• Your provider could also set the death benefit to decrease by $100,000 every five years, or set a percentage decrease every year.
+• Alternatively, your provider could also set the death benefit to decrease by $100,000 every five years, or set a percentage decrease every year.

-Most people encounter decreasing term life insurance as mortgage protection insurance (MPI).
+The most common use of decreasing term life insurance is mortgage protection insurance (MPI).
 MPI is a decreasing term life insurance policy that’s tied to your mortgage loan.
 You can often purchase this type of policy through your bank, but some life insurance companies offer it, too.

 In the event of your death, the life insurance company pays the death benefit directly to the mortgage company.
-So for instance, if you take out a loan for a $400,000 mortgage, and you were to die with $200,000 remaining on it, your insurance provider would pay out $200,000 to your lender.
+If you take out a loan for a $400,000 mortgage, and you were to die with $200,000 remaining on it, your insurance provider would pay out $200,000 to your lender.

 When should you buy a decreasing term policy?